 How session types relate to session attributes

 When you send a custom event to Genesys Predictive Engagement through the Custom events API, the custom event specifies the session type.
 When we receive a custom event request that includes a new session type, we create the session type automatically.
 You can also use the Session types API to proactively define session types.
-For more information, see the Session types API in the Developer Center.
+For more information, see Session types API in the Developer Center.

 Present a consolidated view of multiple data points

 Because custom events are specific to each organization, they can provide a wide variety of data to Genesys Predictive Engagement.
 This data comes as event-specific attributes.
 Sometimes, agents and customers need to see a different level of detail.
 Genesys Predictive Engagement allows you to present session data in a way that is meaningful to agents.